rc-ctream/poi-service/README.md

 - REST-compliant use of HTTP methods and status codes
 - Proper error handling (e.g., return 404 if POI not found)
 - A short README with clear instructions on setup and testing
+- Use Mapstruct for mapping
+- Use Lombok for code reduction
 - Bonus: Unit tests, OpenAPI docs (Swagger), Docker support

 ---